We created the Collins Institute for families like us.

 The University of Austin

 Clearer Thinking is a leading nonprofit dedicated to helping individuals overcome bias.
 Their mission is to close the gap between insights from research about human behavior and actions in the real world.
 They build best-in-class, interactive tools and mini-courses designed to help individuals change habits, make better decisions, and achieve their goals.
-Collins Institute leverage these students to augment their performance and reasoning skills.

 The school system as we know it stems from a bureaucratic process designed to produce interchangeable colonial administrators for use within the British imperial empire.
 It was optimized to ensure any graduate could be slotted into a globe-spanning bureaucracy, competently replacing any other individual.
 In short, it was optimized to turn humans into replaceable parts.